weaver360/360-tutorial/ReadMe.md

 <img id="second" src="assets/2.jpg">
 ```

-We need to add assets for the remaining images that we just uploaded to our assets folder so that they look similar.
+You need to add an asset in the code for your image that you just uploaded.

 Go to gallery.html and start adding assets on line 19 in gallery.html file.

 Note that each img id must be different.
-Use this pattern: For 1st image: id="first" and for the second image: id="second" etc.)
+Use this pattern: For 1st image: id="first" and for the second image: id="second" etc.) For your image, you can type id="third".

 The src needs to show the location (in the assets folder) and name of the file: "assets/imagename.jpg" (Example: src=”assets/1.jpg”)

 *Hint: You can look at the assets already added for other images at lines 17 and 18.*

-When you've done this for all of your images, scroll to the bottom of the page and press the green commit button.
+When you've done this for your image, scroll to the bottom of the page and press the green commit button.

-### Task 3: Add the curved-image components for remaining images. ([helper video](https://youtu.be/1SlEnwxlCOI))
+### Task 3: Add the curved-image component for the new image. ([helper video](https://youtu.be/1SlEnwxlCOI))
-We have now linked our images to our webpage, Our next task is to display them.
+You have now linked your image to our webpage.
+Your next task is to display them.
 To display them, we need to add a line like:

 ```html